 - In the US and Europe, payout ratios are below pre-Covid levels, creating room for further dividend growth if economies continue to do well and providing a buffer if growth doesn’t come through.

-- Income stocks are attractively valued versus the broader market.
+- We believe income stocks are attractively valued versus the broader market.

 Dividends have rebounded strongly and much faster than normal following a recession.
 While the dividend recovery of individual companies varies, most regions, with the exception of the UK, should see 2021 dividends exceed pre-pandemic levels.
 The recovery has been especially strong in cyclical sectors or sectors that have seen the biggest impact from the lockdown of economies.
 Sectors like health care and technology, which benefit from strong secular growth trends, have also continued to grow.
 Profit margins are expected to hit new all-time highs in the coming year – not only in the US, where the technology sector has led to continued margin expansion in the past, but also in the rest of the world.